What you will study

 In this year you will also take a core module called Associated Studies, which allows you to take three short courses in other areas of technical theatre such as Prop Making, Lighting, Sound, Video, Scenic Art etc.

 Besides the core subjects you’ll be spending a lot of time in classes and working on projects to develop your knowledge of management skills, organising rehearsals, finding and managing props, and cueing to music.
-In Costume Management you’ll find you use a lot of the same skills in organising costume fittings with actors and designers, sourcing costumes from hire houses, costume stores or shops and arranging alterations and maintenance of costumes.
-Classes cover all areas of stage and costume management and give a thorough grounding in preparation for the responsibilities to come.
+Classes cover all areas of stage management and give a thorough grounding in preparation for the responsibilities to come.

 Your second year is entirely practical.
 You will divide your time between working as an Assistant Stage Manager or Costume Assistant on the School’s drama and opera productions.
 You will work with performers, directors and designers sourcing and organising the props and costumes for each production.